1970's Youth Culture and Fashion LookBooks series

 Saturday Night Fever Made Disco Big Around The World

-The film “Saturday Night Fever” starring John Travolta as the character Tony should more than any other source dictate disco.
-The film was as important as Elvis, James Deanand Marlon Brando in the 1950s when rebelled the established style and became idols for a whole new generation of youngsters.
-When Tony ruled the dance floor wearing a three-piece suit of polyester with matching waistcoat, there was nothing else that mattered style and fashion wise.
-Combined with over dimensioned jewelry, bracelets and medallions on the bare chest the concepts were complete.
+The film “Saturday Night Fever” starring John Travolta as the character Tony should more than any other source dictates disco.
+The film important culturewise such as other youth icons Elvis, James Dean and Marlon Brando in the 1950s.
+Rebelled the traditional style and became idols for a new generation of youngsters.
+Tony ruled the dance floor wearing a three-piece suit of polyester with matching waistcoat, there was nothing else that mattered styles.
+Jewellery, bracelets and medallions on the bare chest, the concepts were complete.

 Hot Pants, Glitter and Wrap Dress

-Hot pants were popular was one of the most liked fashions in the beginning of the 1970s.
+Hot pants were fashionable was one of the most liked fashions at the beginning of the 1970s.
 Hot pants were a kind of short, extremely tight and short; it could be worn any way possible.
 Another fashion was the wrap dress, seen in the movie “Saturday night fever,” introduced by Diane Von Furstenberg in 1972.
-This jersey stretch and polyester wrap dress was worn with high knee boots or sling back sandals.
-Disco was synonymous with glamour and therefore, glitter was recognized as a basic part of any costume, glitter was also made popular with 1970s glam music scene and used in fashion garment due to the low production cost, and in makeup as anything shines and sparkles were smashing.
+This jersey stretch and polyester wrap dress combined with high knee boots or slingback sandals.
+Disco was synonymous with glamour, and glitter recognised basics any costume, glitter growth with 1970s glam music scene, and since used by the fashion industry in clothing due to the low production cost, and makeup as anything shines & sparkles smashing.